 Ebolo is a tender vegetable and could quickly disintegrate if left for too long on the heat or if it is blanched.

-• Fish (e.g smoked fish, eja osan, stock fish etc)
+- Assortment of smoked fish (e.g smoked catfish, eja osan, stock fish etc)

-– Pick, rinse and slice your eebolo leaves.
+- Pick, rinse and slice your Ebolo leaves.